chlangjou/great-filter-navigator/CONTRIBUTING_30_RESPONSES.md

 **Want to contribute?**

+1. **Understand the context:** Read [RESPONDING_TO_GREAT_FILTERS.md](./RESPONDING_TO_GREAT_FILTERS.md) first.
+This shows *why* these responses matter and *how* they'll be used in real decisions.
-1. Fork the repository
+2. Fork the repository
-2. Select a response to work on (see "Contribution Types" below)
+3. Select a response to work on (see "Contribution Types" below)
-3. Follow the template and structure (see "Response Structure Checklist")
+4. Follow the template and structure (see "Response Structure Checklist")
-4. Submit a PR with clear description
+5. Submit a PR with clear description
-5. Engage in review dialogue
+6. Engage in review dialogue

 ---